A topic from the subject of Environmental Chemistry in Chemistry.

 Other chemical processes that contribute to climate change include:

-• Agriculture: Agriculture practices, such as the use of fertilizers, release greenhouse gases.
+• Agriculture: Agricultural practices, such as the use of fertilizers (releasing nitrous oxide), rice cultivation (releasing methane), and livestock farming (releasing methane), release greenhouse gases.

-• Industrial processes: Industrial processes, such as the production of cement, release greenhouse gases.
+• Industrial processes: Industrial processes, such as the production of cement (releasing CO2) and the manufacturing of certain chemicals, release greenhouse gases.

 Climate change is a serious threat to the planet and its inhabitants.
 It can lead to a variety of problems, including: